-For starters, since the season might still be cool, especially in the evening, it is advisable to pack a thermos filled with miso soup to the warm up your tummies.
-Aside from the soup, one can also start with tsukemono (pickled vegetables) and salads.
-These serve as a great compliment to grilled meats or fish like kara-age (bite-size fried chicken), ebi tempura, and takoyaki.
-Also, Hanami Bento are popular during this season.
-These on-the-go lunch box food treats are commonly loaded with inarizushi or tofu pouches stuffed with sushi rice, Japanese-style omelet or tamagoyaki, sushi rolls, spring herb dumplings, rice, grilled fish, simmered spring vegetables, and fish cakes in pink and white, similar to the colors of the Sakura.
+For starters, since the season might still be slightly cool, especially in the evening, it is advisable to pack a thermos filled with miso soup to warm up your tummies.
+Aside from the soup, one can also start with some tsukemono (pickled vegetables) and salads.
+These serve as a great compliment to grilled meats or fish like karaage (bite-size fried chicken) or ebi tempura.
+Cherry blossom festivals in Tokyo tend to involve street food, so you can get some hot and fresh okonomiyaki or takoyaki.
+Also, hanami bento are popular during this season.
+These on-the-go lunch boxes are commonly loaded with inarizushi (tofu pouches stuffed with sushi rice), tamagoyaki (Japanese-style omelet), sushi rolls, grilled fish, simmered spring vegetables, and fish cakes in pink and white, similar to the colors of the sakura.

-With the Hanami season coming, while we revel in the glory and splendor of Sakura, let us not forget to be mindful of our trash and do not attempt to take home a twig for this might affect the future blooms.
-The best way to enjoy this precious blooms is to lay down your picnic basket, eat, share a good laugh and savor the moment.
-Oh, and don’t forget to take pictures.
+With the hanami season approaching, while we revel in the glory and splendor of Sakura, let us not forget to be mindful of our trash.
+Also, do not attempt to take home a cherry blossom branch as this might affect the future blooms, or pick the blossoms as you should let others enjoy the sakura season as well.
+Instead, to preserve the moment you can take lots of photos of the pink blossoms against the backdrop of a clear blue sky.
+It’s a wonderful season to visit Japan, as you can lay down your picnic basket, eat, share a good laugh, and savor the moment, as the cherry blossom petals cascade down.

 For a guided tour of Tokyo during the cherry blossom season, check out Cherry Blossom Festival Evening in Nakameguro 2020 and Cherry Blossoms 2020 Hanami and Food Tour in Yanaka.